 5 Simple Ways To Master Relationships Without Losing Yourself

 You want a relationship that’s healthy but not at your own expense.
-There are so many ways to start but let’s keep it simple.
+There are many ways to start but let’s keep it simple.
 In this blog, you’ll learn five ways to master healthy relationships without losing yourself in the process.

 1. Make Yourself Happy First

 In the beginning of a relationship everything is new and exciting.
 Your needs are met and you think it’ll always be this good.
-That's why they call it the honeymoon period it's amazing but temporary.
+That's why they call it the honeymoon period but temporary.
 Making relationships healthy requires shifting your expectations.
 No one can fulfill your every need.
 Here are some expectations that can cause trouble.

 Expecting one person to fulfill most (or all) of your needs.